 This fall, recreational cannabis will become legal in Canada (medical cannabis has been legal since 2001).
 When I first learned about recreational cannabis becoming legal I thought of all the potheads I’ve known over the years and how happy they’ll be to bring their bongs out from the backs of their closets.
 Finally they can stop hiding their habit!

 As I learned more about legalization I realized that there are way more people interested in it than I originally thought.
 From edibles to topicals to cannabis for wellness and stress relief, recreational cannabis has the potential to disrupt a bunch of industries – including beer and wine.

-Welcome to another edition of Wine WTFs!
+It’s time for another edition of Wine WTFs!
 In this series we’ll explore wine terms and ideas and try to figure out what the fuss is all about.
-Last time we talked about wtf the deal is with oak.
+Last time we discovered wtf the deal is with sweetness in wine.

 This time around we tackle a concept that has confounded many, including myself, at one time or another.
 It’s a weird word for the wine world.
 It feels like it fits better in relation to sculpture or architecture.

 I’ve spoken to many people over the past year about my adventures learning with WSET, the Wine Spirit and Education Trust.
 I’ve also shared my journey in posts here and there, but not all in one go – that changes now.

 As we head into our first summer long weekend I wanted to bring you a post filled with lots of things to read.
 I’m spending this long weekend at the cottage and with family and just before I close my laptop and truly turn off I leave you with a round-up of posts about all things WSET.

 June is, among other things, Pride month.
 It’s a time when LGBT people can come together to celebrate how far they’ve come and how much still needs to be done.